-The world changing at a rapid pace can be a source of major stress and anxiety for many people around the world.
-Locally, modern-day living (with all the technology advancements and the uncertainty that comes with that) is proving to have devastating effects on the mental health of South Africans, too.
+The world is changing at a rapid pace can be a source of significant stress and anxiety for many people around the world.
+Locally, modern-day living (with all the technological advancements and the uncertainty that comes with that) is proving to have devastating effects on the mental health of South Africans, too.
 In fact, “as many as one in six South Africans suffer from anxiety, depression or substance-use problems according to statistics released by the South African Depression and Anxiety Group (SADAG).
 Of course, this impacts people in their place of employment as well, but are employers aware of and sensitive to mental health leave from work, and what does the law say?

 What is the state of employees’ mental health at work in South Africa?

 It’s been reported that nearly 10% of South Africans suffer from some form of depression, which means that it’s very likely that some of your colleagues are struggling with their mental health.
-And while there can be many contributing factors, the ones specifically linked to the workplace include rising job insecurity, artificial intelligence and high job demands.
-But the issue is worsened by the fact that there is still a big stigma attached to depression, and it the workplace, SADAG revealed that just one in six employees is likely to discloses their mental health issues to their manager.
+And while there can be many contributing factors, the ones linked explicitly to the workplace include rising job insecurity, artificial intelligence and high job demands.
+But the issue is worsened by the fact that there is still a significant stigma attached to depression, and it the workplace, SADAG revealed that just one in six employees are likely to disclose their mental health issues to their manager.
 Because of this, workers do not approach their employers to ask about possibly taking time off to try and deal with or manage their depression or anxiety.
 However, some employers might not even consider depression a viable reason to take leave since it’s not a very talked-about subject.

 And as Dr Sebolelo Seape, chairperson of the Psychiatry Management Group points out in an article for Business Tech: “Depression causes problems with memory, and leads to procrastination, extreme fatigue, difficulty concentrating, anxiety, fear and panic which will add to work-related stresses, crippling the output from the employee.”

 What does the law say about mental health leave in the workplace?